mdn/content/files/en-us/web/http/status/103/index.md

 {{HTTPSidebar}}{{SeeCompatTable}}

-The HTTP **`103 Early Hints`** [information response](/en-US/docs/Web/HTTP/Status#information_responses) may be sent by a server while it is still preparing a response, with hints about the resources that the server is expecting the final response will link.
+The HTTP **`103 Early Hints`** [information response](/en-US/docs/Web/HTTP/Status#information_responses) may be sent by a server while it is still preparing a response, with hints about the sites and resources that the server is expecting the final response will link.
-This allows a browser to start [preloading](/en-US/docs/Web/HTML/Attributes/rel/preload) resources even before the server has prepared and sent that final response.
+This allows a browser to [preconnect](/en-US/docs/Web/HTML/Attributes/rel/preconnect) to sites or start [preloading](/en-US/docs/Web/HTML/Attributes/rel/preload) resources even before the server has prepared and sent that final response.

 The early hint response is primarily intended for use with the {{HTTPHeader("Link")}} header, which indicates the resources to be loaded.
 It may also contain a [`Content-Security-Policy`](/en-US/docs/Web/HTTP/CSP) header that is enforced while processing the early hint.